eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 * Data Writer.
 * Data reader.

 For sending and receiving that from/to DDS, *Micro RTPS Client* has access to two operations: Write and Read.
-Those operations are handled by an already created Data Writer or a Data Reader respectively.
+Those operations are handled by an already created Data Writer or a Data Reader on the Agent.

 If you want to remove any *Micro RTPS Entities* from the *Micro RTPS Agent* you use Delete operation.

-For further information on this topic please check :ref:`operations_label`.
+For further information:
+    * :ref:`operations_label`.
+    * :ref:`entities_label`.

 Topic Type
 ----------

 The data sent from the Client to the DDS Global data Space uses the same principles as in *Fast RTPS*.
 On the DDS side you use Interface Definition Language (IDL) to define your own type.
 That type must be known by the *Micro RTPS Client*.
 You need to implement that type on your *Micro RTPS Client* providing serialization and deserialization code.
 The type sent or received by *Micro RTPS Client* should match that one used on the DDS Side.
+For sending and receiving any topic from your *Micro RTPS Client* you should use write and read operations.